gecko-robotics/gecko/readme.md

 - [ ] Look into NN with https://keras.io/
 - [ ] Does https://openai.com/ help with anything?
 - [ ] Bag files ... probably embed in message serialization library
-- [ ] Add submodules for: message serialization, cxxopts, json
+- [ ] Add submodules for gecko-msgpack
-- [x] Add submodules for zmq
+- [x] Add submodules for cppzmq
+- [ ] Add submodules for cxxopts
+- [ ] Add submodules for spotify-json
 - [ ] Better way to add new message types
 - [ ] serialize opencv images
 - [ ] Command line args that works both on macOS and linux, had to fix boost on ubuntu (ass pain), also looking at `cxxopts` which seems to be nice